-As we look ahead to the next 12 months, we can reflect on the past year and consider what’s worked, what hasn’t and how to control the uncontrollable and manage the unexpected.
+As we look ahead to the next 12 months and our predictions for 2018, we can reflect on the past year and consider what’s worked, what hasn’t and how to control the uncontrollable and manage the unexpected.

 The need for velocity vs the need for speed